Moscow Ballet’s Great Russian Nutcracker

 Sunday November 19, 2017 – 1:00 pm

-Download the Moscow Ballet Nutcracker Audition Form for 2017
+Download the 2017 Audition Form

-A: It is FREE to Audition – There is a CASTING FEE of $60
+A: It is FREE to Audition.
+There is a CASTING FEE of $60.

 A: The Moscow Ballet company operational headquarters are located in Pittsfield Massachusetts.
 They are a for profit company that brings over dancers from Russia to perform seasonally inside the USA.
 The Russian dancers travel as a tour group throughout North America, performing during the fall/winter at many different US cities.
 The company is made up of TWO tour Groups: 1) a Northern tour group and 2) a Southern tour group.
 Texas hosts the Southern tour group each year.
 In Dallas, Toby McPheeters and Gwen Owens direct the children’s cast for the Dallas production.
 In early September of each year, there are two auditions for children dancers to support the local Moscow Ballet company performances touring group for Dallas.